andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 This Application is based on 2D tile-based game.
-Student is required to generates explorable worlds that is composed of hallways and rooms, as well as the player can walk around and interact with world.
+Student is required to a generate explorable world and player can walk around and interact with the world.
 Please see [course website](https://sp18.datastructur.es/materials/proj/proj2/proj2) for more information.

 ------------------------------------------------------------------------------------------------------------------------